 Baseline variables and important covariates, as well as their units of measurement and time of observation, should be defined in the study protocol.
 The selection of these variables can be based on existing research findings (e.g., the variables/factors that affect prognosis as described in medical guidelines, expert consensus, published literature, conference reports, etc.) and/or expert knowledge from study team.
 Important covariates should be documented with rationale based on domain knowledge and causal diagrams.
-For identified important covariates, it is recommended to define in the protocol or statistical analysis plan the role of each covariate, such as effect modifier, risk factor, time-independent or -dependent covariate, intermediate variable, collider variable, instrumental variable, etc.
+For identified important covariates, it is recommended to define in the protocol the role of each covariate, such as effect modifier, risk factor, confounding factors (including time-dependent confounding), intermediate variable, collider variable, instrumental variable, etc.